iyyel/celestial-outbreak/src/main/resources/config/README.txt

-Write some text here about the game, important things about this folder, etc.

 DELETE THE .config/iyyel.io/celestialoutbreak DIRECTORY IF YOU ARE EXPERIENCING ISSUES AFTER EDITING ANY OF THE CONFIGURATION FILES.
 THIS WILL RESET THE FOLDER!